 slack notifications

 As a consequence, they send irrelevant content that employees ignore.
+Over time, this leads to disengagement.
+Employees stop paying attention because they assume most messages are not relevant to them.

 For asynchronous communication to work, content relevancy is crucial.
 If you can’t ensure that every employee gets the right message at the right time, all the benefits of asynchronous communication become irrelevant.
+This is where well-structured processes and the right asynchronous communication tools make a difference.
+They help you target messages, personalize content, and reduce noise so employees only see what matters to them.

 5. Make content easier and more fun to consume

 Because of the large number of information employees receive every single day, it may be hard to gain their attention.
+Long, text-heavy updates often get skipped or only partially read.

 So how can you make sure that employees consume important information?

-To encourage employees to engage in asynchronous company-wide communications, consider making content more fun and easier to consume.
-To gain employees’ attention about important company-wide announcements, consider hosting live webinars or podcasts.
+To encourage employees to engage in asynchronous company-wide communications, consider making content more engaging and easier to scan.
+Use short paragraphs, visuals, and clear headlines so employees can quickly understand the message.

 To make this content available to employees across the globe, make sure to record them and offer them on-demand.
+This allows employees in different time zones to access information when it suits them, making your asynchronous communication tools more effective.

 6. Understand when real-time communication is necessary

 Managers also need to hold 1-on-1s in real-time to build stronger relationships with their employees.
+These conversations help create trust, provide feedback, and address sensitive topics that are harder to handle asynchronously.

 7. Forget about one-way communications